jgvaraujo/ml-deployment-gke/README.md

 ## Toy problem & the model entity

 In this article, I used the scikit-learn [Boston data set](https://scikit-learn.org/stable/datasets/index.html#boston-house-prices-dataset) to create my ML model.
 It is a regression of a continuous target variable, namely, price.
-To make it even simpler, I trained a [Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model that also belongs to the scikit-learn package, but I could choose any other model (XGBoost, LightGBM, ...).
+To make it even simpler, I trained a [Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model that also belongs to the scikit-learn package, but you could choose any other model (XGBoost, LightGBM, ...).

 The folder named `train` contains a Python file, `boston_problem.py`, that loads the dataset, saves a JSON file (`example.json`) for test and saves the scikit-learn model object into a Pickle file (`ml-model.pkl`).
 Here is the most important part of the code: